piet-de-leeuw/C-Sharp-Projects/README.md

 ## WPF_Applications

 ### WPF_Exercise
-This is an exercise where I build a small todo list app.
+This is an exercise where I build a small todo list app with xaml and C#.
 It has a simple GUI and Add and remove functionality.
 <br>*[source code](WPF_Applications/WPFExercise/WPFExercise)*

 ## Basic_C#_Programs